viswanathgs/ml-zettelkasten/papers-speech.md

   - **Model**:
     - Focus is on studying the capabilities of large-scale weakly supervised pre-training for ASR, not the model itself.
     - Off-the-shelf transformer encoder-decoder architecture (Fig 1).
-    - Input audio resampled to 16 kHz, 80-channel log-mel spectrogram computed with 25ms window size and 10ms stride, followed .
+      - **Audio Preprocessing**: Input audio resampled to 16 kHz, 80-channel log-mel spectrogram computed with 25ms window size and 10ms stride.
+      - **Audio Encoder**: Self-attention blocks over preprocessed audio to output audio embeddings.
+      - **Text Decoder**: Autoregressive next-token prediction with cross-attention to the audio embeddings output by the audio encoder.
     - For English-only models, label text is processed via the same byte-level BPE tokenizer as in GPT-2 for English-only models.
     - For multilingual models, as GPT-2 BPE tokenizer was fit only on English, using it as is will lead to "excessive fragmentation" (such as being broken down into the smallest possible units).
 Therefore, the tokenizer was refit on multilingual text, while keeping the vocabulary size the same (50k in the case of GPT-2).
   - **Token Format for Multitask Modeling**: